-The annual drawdown of Lake Rotoiti will commence over the coming few days and will see the lake drop 100mm below its normal operating range.
+The annual drawdown of Lake Rotoiti will commence on Monday, August 7 and will see the lake drop 100mm below its normal operating range.

-Council Principal Engineering Surveyor Graeme O’Rourke explained that the council has 36-55 days to achieve this drawdown each year.
+Council Principal Engineering Surveyor Graeme O’Rourke says the council has 10-15 percent of each year (36-55 days) to achieve this drawdown.

 He encourages anyone with any issues or observations around Lake Rotoiti to note the details and take photos for the record before contacting the council.